sandhiyasukumaran/imdbMoviesDSAI/README.md

 Feature importance in random forest shows how important each feature is in determining the decision the tree makes Below shows the feature importance for determining `imdb_score`.

 ![feature important](https://user-images.githubusercontent.com/81760484/164649061-77fa421d-19e2-41c5-8cd9-6124070ec14e.png)

 Turned out that `num_voted_users`, `duration`, `num_user_for_reviews`, `num_critic_for_reviews` and `budget` are the top5 determinants.

 It is interesting to note that the variables that indicate popularity are : `num_voted_users`, `num_user_for_reviews`, and `num_critic_for_reviews`, and it is not unexpected for them to be determinants of success (imdb_scores).

-## Challenges Faced
-Through research, we found that:
-1. The type of gross is not standardised, e.g
-2. Large proportion of null values
-3. Budget needed to be adjusted for inflation
-4. Extremely skewed data
-   - Facebook likes data:
-     - solution: use log transform
-5. Random Forest took a very long time to load
-6. Extremely low Linear Regression Correlation
-   - solution:
-7. Genres and Plot keywords came